 (6) Excellence in Librarianship.

 a.
 Eligibility.
-Employees who have served at UCF as a librarian on a permanent line for the current year and at least the three years immediately preceding the current year are eligible.
+Employees who have served at UCF as a librarian on a permanent line for the current academic year and at least the three academic years immediately preceding the current academic year are eligible.

 b.
 The criteria for evaluating applicant’s files shall include two major categories: